openstack/openstack-manuals/doc/admin-guide/source/cli-os-migrate.rst

 .. note::

-   If you see this error, it means you are either trying the command with the wrong credentials, such as a non-admin user, or the ``policy.json`` file prevents migration for your user:
+   If you see the following error, it means you are either running the command with the wrong credentials, such as a non-admin user, or the ``policy.json`` file prevents migration for your user: